DataDog/integrations-core/docs/developer/tutorials/jmx/integration.md

     ...
 ```

-Other init and instance configs can be found in on [JMX integration page](https://docs.datadoghq.com/integrations/java)
+Other init and instance configs can be found on [JMX integration page](https://docs.datadoghq.com/integrations/java)

 ## Step 2: Define metrics you want to collect